 - Individuals who receive public assistance are referred to the Employment, Advancement Retention Network (EARN) for employment and training assistance.
 EARN services and staff are fully-integrated and co-located with our PA CareerLink® offices for job search and job development services.
 Participants are encouraged to attend PA CareerLink® workshops and other program offerings.
-Services, free of charge to participants, include career counseling, computer instruction, GED and remediation, credentialing opportunities, job placement assistance, resume and interviewing skills workshops and individual and family counseling programs. - TANF Youth Programs are also co-located and collaboration is made with all area school districts and career & technology centers to provide services to youth up to age 24. enrollment of these populations is encouraged, as deemed appropriate, with our WIOA Youth programs. - Low-income individuals are referred to the New Choices/New Options and/or the Redevelopment Authorities programs provided by the community colleges in our area.
+Services, free of charge to participants, include career counseling, computer instruction, GED and remediation, credentialing opportunities, job placement assistance, resume and interviewing skills workshops and individual and family counseling programs. - Supplemental Nutrition Assistance Program (SNAP): The Southwest Corner also provides a SNAP Employment, Advancement, Retention, Network (EARN) program for eligible residents.
+This SNAP EARN program is part of a network of diverse, dedicated community-based organizations in the Southwest Corner.
+This program is a voluntary program for individuals receiving SNAP assistance that want to gain skills, training, and/or employment.
+The program had three participants during the past program year (PY 21) and currently has three participants in PY 22.
+Most participants in the program are enrolled in education and are attracted to the program by the childcare benefits it offers, which can be key in helping participants find the time to finish school and begin employment. - TANF Youth Programs are also co-located and collaboration is made with all area school districts and career & technology centers to provide services to youth up to age 24.
+Coenrollment of these populations is encouraged, as deemed appropriate, with our WIOA Youth programs. - Low-income individuals are referred to the New Choices/New Options and/or the

+Redevelopment Authorities programs provided by the community colleges in our area.
 Services, free of charge to participants, include career counseling, computer instruction job placement assistance, resume and interviewing skills workshops to single parents, displaced homemakers, and those exploring nontraditional occupations to achieve self- sufficiency.